Suzanne Cory

-Education and personal life
+Early life and education

-Suzanne Cory was raised in the Kew suburbs of Melbourne, Australia.
-She attended Canterbury Girls' Secondary College, followed by University High School, Melbourne.
-Her further education includes undergraduate studies at the University of Melbourne and earning a PhD from the MRC Laboratory of Molecular Biology (LMB) in Cambridge, England.
-Cory attended the LMB at the same time as the Nobel Prize winners Francis Crick, known for his co-discovery of the structure of DNA, and Frederick Sanger, who revolutionised nucleic acid sequencing.
-While obtaining her PhD, Cory used Sanger's RNA sequencing techniques to identify the sequence of transfer RNA.
-Also, during her time at the LMB, Cory met her current husband, Jerry Adams, a scientist from the United States.
-The two scientists later married and had two daughters.
+Suzanne Cory was raised in Kew, in suburban Melbourne, Australia.
+She was educated at Canterbury Girls' Secondary College and University High School, Melbourne.
+Cory studied at the University of Melbourne where she graduated with a BSc degree in 1964 and an MSc degree under Lloyd Finch in 1965, both in biochemistry.
+By then she had "caught the research bug" decided to do her PhD.
+She applied to the MRC Laboratory of Molecular Biology (LMB) in Cambridge, England and was accepted, due in part to lobbying by Professor Trikojus, and due to her winning an 1851 Exhibition Scholarship.
+Beginning in 1966, she worked with such giants in the world of molecular biology as Francis Crick, Sydney Brenner, Fred Sanger and Max Perutz, who introduced her to American post-doc Jerry Adams, whom she would later marry.
+Her project was the purification and sequencing of a transfer RNA, for which she obtained her PhD in Molecular Biology from the University of Cambridge in 1968.

-Research and accomplishments
+Career and research

-Following her time at the LMB, Cory travelled to the University of Geneva for her post-doctoral studies.
+Cory travelled to the University of Geneva for her post-doctoral studies.
 While in Geneva, she focused on sequencing the RNA of R17 bacteriophage for the purpose of using it as a model.

-In 1971, Cory and her husband began their research at the Walter and Eliza Hall Institute of Medical Research, located in Melbourne, Australia.
+In 1971, Cory and her husband began their research at the Walter and Eliza Hall Institute of Medical Research (WEHI) in Melbourne, Australia.
 The two scientists helped introduce new scientific technology and methods they had been exposed to in Geneva and Cambridge, which helped expand and better the molecular biology research in Australia.
 They initially chose to study the genetic component of immunity, discovering that antibody genes are a combination of pieces and can be arranged in a variety of ways.
 This discovery helped explain the diversity of the immune system and its ability to fight a large array of harmful cell invaders.

 After a decade of studying the immune system, Cory's lab switched their focus to cancer and the genetic components of various cancers.
 Her lab discovered the genetic mutations that lead to Burkitt's lymphoma and Follicular lymphoma.
 One of the main focuses of their cancer cell research is on cell proliferation and cell death.
 In particular, the oncoprotein Myc and the Bcl-2 protein family are of interest to her current research lab.
 Bcl-2 is an important family of intracellular proteins that helps regulate apoptosis, or cell suicide.
 Bcl-2, paired with other regulators, prevents caspases from being activated.
 The caspases, a type of protease, remain inactive until signaled through a cascade to degrade the proteins that make up a cell.
 Cory's lab has developed Bcl2-blocking agents called BH3 mimetics, which, when paired with low-dose chemotherapy, have had positive results treating specific types of aggressive lymphomas.